robertbraeutigam/scan/README.md

 If any decryption errors occur, meaning that for some reason the sender and receiver becomes out of sync, the connection must be closed.

-All encryption happens with "nonce" of 0 bytes.
+All encryption happens with "nonce" of zero.
 This is acceptable since each message will use a different key.

 ### Message Choreography